grafana/mimir/docs/sources/operators-guide/deploying-grafana-mimir/jsonnet/deploying.md

 ---
-title: "Getting started with Jsonnet and Tanka"
+title: "Deploying Grafana Mimir with Jsonnet and Tanka"
-menuTitle: "Getting started"
+menuTitle: "Deploying with Jsonnet"
 description: "Learn how to deploy Grafana Mimir on Kubernetes with Jsonnet and Tanka."
 weight: 10
 ---

-# Getting started with Jsonnet and Tanka
+# Deploying Grafana Mimir with Jsonnet and Tanka

 This guide explains how to use [Tanka](https://tanka.dev/) and [jsonnet-bundler](https://github.com/jsonnet-bundler/jsonnet-bundler) to generate Kubernetes YAML manifests from the jsonnet files.